Skip to content

 • Anti-SS-B (also called La).

-These antibody tests are often positive in lupus and can provide support for a diagnosis if the clinical criteria are unclear or if the ANA test is negative but lupus is strongly suspected.
+These antibody tests are often positive in lupus and can provide support for a diagnosis if the clinical criteria are unclear.

 • Anti-SS-A (Ro) and anti-SS-B (La) antibodies are not specific for lupus and are found commonly in Sjögren's syndrome.
-But these tests are useful in helping women with lupus who are considering pregnancy.
-If a woman who has these antibodies becomes pregnant, she may need more careful monitoring of the fetus, since these antibodies are associated with a higher risk of the baby being born with neonatal lupus syndrome or a heart defect called congenital heart block.
+But these tests are useful in helping anyone with lupus who is considering pregnancy.
+If someone who has these antibodies becomes pregnant, more careful monitoring of the fetus may be needed, since these antibodies are associated with a higher risk of the baby being born with neonatal lupus syndrome or a heart defect called congenital heart block.

 • High titers of anti-dsDNA are usually seen only in people who have lupus.